MyrtIO/pixie-clock-adapter/README.md

 # Pixie Clock Adapter

-This repository contains the server and Home Assistant integration that allows you to add [Pixie Clock](https://github.com/MyrtIO/pixie-clock).
+This repository contains a service that allows you to integrate [Pixie Clock](https://github.com/MyrtIO/pixie-clock) into Home Assistant via MQTT.

 ## Usage